Call now: 252-767-6166

 Don Burleson Blog

-Data structure denormalization with Oracle9i
+Oracle Data structure denormalization

 The process of removing redundancy from tables is called data normalization, which attempts to minimize the amount of duplication within the database design.
 Although normalization was an excellent technique during the 1980s, when disk space was very expensive, the rules have changed in the 21st century, with disk costs dramatically lower.
 Today, adding redundancy is a very important aspect of designing high-performance Oracle databases.